Home » Recipes » Main Dish Recipes » Soups and Stews » White Bean Turkey Chili

 • Add the ground turkey, onion and green pepper.

-• Cook over medium heat about 8 minutes or until the turkey is crumbled and no longer pink.
+• Cook, stirring, for about 8 minutes or until the turkey is crumbled and no longer pink.

 • Stir in tomatoes, beans, V-8 juice, chili powder, cumin, salt and pepper.
 Bring the mixture to a boil, the reduce the heat to low.